qbicsoftware/sample-status-reporter/README.md

 * The sample status may contain values from `["Sample received", "QC passed", "QC failed", "Library completed"]`.

+Besides that you can configure LIMS statuses this tools will ignore.
+For this pass a comma-separated list in the `LIMS_IGNORED_STATUSES` environment variable.
 This tool acts in the role of a user configured by you.
 Please make sure, that the configured user only sees projects where you want to propagate the status to the sample-tracking system.